 Under the Sacrificial System of Moses there was no atonement for willful sins.
 (As listed above) These were the Sins unto death (1John 5:16) that meant instant disqualification from the Kingdom.
 (Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses.
 Heb.
 10:28, Num.
 15:22-31) Only God’s merciful kindness could spare an individual from eternal loss for these sins IF they take the opportunity of what God has granted them (repentance Acts 11:18), forsaking their wicked deeds.
 This eternal concept has not changed; God still requires full and clean repentance to receive remission of sins, otherwise, the wages of sin is still death!
 (Rom.
 6:23).
 There is no negotiation.

-For by this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: Who committed no sin, Nor was deceit found in His mouth”who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously; who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness by whose stripes you were healed.
+For by this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: Who committed no sin, Nor was deceit found in His mouth”; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously; who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness by whose stripes you were healed.
 For you were like sheep going astray, but have now returned to the Shepherd and Overseer of your souls.
 1Pet.
 2:21-25.

 The teaching that Jesus paid for our sins or that he was punished and our substitute is Post-Reformation theology.
 The bible does not teach Penal Substitution.
 This theory says that Jesus took our place on the cross and suffered the guilt and punishment that should belong to us, that he became a curse in our place.
 We get statements like “Jesus Paid It All.”